DoctorWkt/alic/Part_20/Readme.md

 ## Accessing Elements in an Array

 This gets handled down in `postfix_variable()` in [parser.c](parser.c) once we have seen a `T_LBRACKET` token and determined we are not processing an associative array.
 I will cut some code out to make it easier to follow.
-Note that we now loop here to parse successive square brackets
+Note that we now loop here to parse successive square brackets.

 ```
   ASTnode *idx=NULL;